 Looking at the bottom side of the router reveals its mesh like design for better passive hardware cooling.
 It also has a sticker at the center that highlights various information about the router such as the default SSID names, input output power, certifications, and many more.

-And last but definitely not the least is the ROG logo located at the center of the router.
-This reflective mirror design logo is equipped with RGB LED lighting.
+And last but definitely not the least is the ROG logo located at the

 You can fully customize the animation, colour, and settings via the web interface.